hotpunkx/glitchguess/docs/prd.md

 - Real-time synchronization for multiplayer mode
 - Copy to clipboard functionality for game room URLs
 - Native share dialog integration for mobile devices
+- Real-time lobby updates when games are added or joined
+- Automatic game state restoration from local storage on page load

-### 4.3 Session Management and Database Storage
+\n### 4.3 Session Management and Database Storage

 - Generate a unique session ID for each new game (single player and multiplayer)
-- Store session ID in browser local storage
-- Save the following data to database for each session:
+- Store session ID in browser local storage\n- Save the following data to database for each session:
   + Session ID (unique identifier)
   + Game type (Human thinks mode, AI thinks mode, or 1v1 Multiplayer)
+  + Multiplayer game type (private/public, if applicable)
   + Selected category
   + Secret word (if AI thinks mode or multiplayer)
   + All questions asked with corresponding answers (Yes/No/Sometimes)
   + Question order and timestamps
   + Game outcome (won/lost, number of questions used)
   + User geolocation data (country, region, city) obtained from IP address
-  + For multiplayer: game room ID, both player names, role assignments, rematch count
-- Local storage only stores session ID, all other game data retrieved from database
+  + For multiplayer: game room ID, both player names, role assignments, rematch count, game status\n- Local storage stores session ID and game tracking information
 - Restore game state from database when page is refreshed using session ID
 - Clear local storage session ID when game ends or user starts a new game